Exposure Assessment Tools by Routes - Ingestion

 - Exposure time (ET) is added to represent the timeframe over which the transfer of residues from the surface or object to the receptor occurs.

 Additional information on exposure scenarios involving the ingestion route can be found in the Indirect Estimation Module in the Approaches Tool Set of EPA ExpoBox.
-The Exposure Calculation Spreadsheet (XLSX) (1 pp, 16 K) estimates ingestion dose when user-defined values are entered for the various exposure parameters that are highlighted in BOLD.

 Sources of contamination to food, water, and soil and dust are discussed in the Media Tool Set of EPA ExpoBox.
 Media-specific concentrations are needed for estimating exposure via the ingestion route.
 Data and tools that can be used to estimate concentrations are also provided in the Media Tool Set of EPA ExpoBox.